Skip to content

 roleboth"sender" or "receiver"

-schedulersender"round_robin", "weighted_rtt", or "media_aware"
+schedulersender"round_robin", "weighted_rtt", "media_aware", or "adaptive"

 packets_sent / bytes_sentsender